Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/the-four-language-pathways/essay.md

 - signed-language writing changes the literacy landscape in principle
 - that changed landscape opens real research questions

-The model does **not** claim:

-- that all mechanisms are already empirically settled
-- that every outcome advantage has already been demonstrated
-- that signed-language writing alone solves early language deprivation
-- that one paper can resolve reading, syntax, and educational questions in full

-That distinction matters.
+The model is a research framework, not an outcome claim.

+Its value is that it separates questions that are often collapsed: early language access, later literacy, input, output, signed-language writing, reading, syntax, and educational outcomes.

+Those distinctions make future empirical work easier to design and easier to interpret.

 The usefulness of the model lies partly in its ability to define a research space without pretending that the research space has already been exhausted.